Restaurants and Cafes 食 事

 Our activities and guided tours in Japan with a focus on food:

 - Discover Osaka, the gastronomic capital of Japan.

 - Discover a wealth of previously unknown delicacies with a specialist in Japanese cuisine by visiting the welcoming market on Nishiki Street in Kyoto.

 - A moment of relaxation and learning around the table, learn the basics of Japanese family cooking to bring back in your luggage and extend your stay: in Tokyo and in Kyoto.

-- Discover the fascinating world of tea, the mythical drink of Japan, Asia and of the world, on a unique excursion far from the tourist routes, in contact with an authentic and ancestral land in Kyoto.
+- Get to know the fascinating world of tea, the mythical drink of Japan, Asia and of the world, on a unique excursion far from the tourist routes, in contact with an authentic and ancestral land in Kyoto.

 Interested by Restaurants and Cafes

 - Events and Festivals